2026 Freight Cost Outlook

 - Recalibrate Speed: Avoid overusing expensive modes like air freight when slower options meet customer needs.

-Cutting Freight Costs Example: GE Gas Power implemented a data-driven model to balance air, ocean, and ground transportation, using intermodal consolidation to meet delivery needs while significantly reducing freight costs..(arxiv)
+Cutting Freight Costs Example: GE Gas Power used a data-driven model to balance air, ocean, and ground transportation, improving mode selection and shipment consolidation for better freight cost reduction.(arxiv)

 5. Optimize Packaging for Freight Efficiency